 Jasmine R. Linabary (PhD, Purdue University, 2017) is the associate director of research and operations for the Purdue Peace Project (PPP), an externally funded initiative dedicated to locally led peacebuilding in West Africa and Central America housed in the Brian Lamb School of Communication at Purdue University.

 Her emphasis is in organizing, new media, and social change, with particular interests in feminist and participatory methodologies.
 Her research program is dedicated to interrogating participation and its relationship to space within organizational processes to advance both communication theory and methodological practice.
 Her research focuses on the processes and implications of creating space for participation, particularly in the context of organizing for social change.
 For example, her dissertation project, funded through a Bilsland Dissertation Fellowship and a PROMISE Award from the College of Liberal Arts at Purdue, was a digital feminist participatory action research (D+FPAR) project examining the potentials and limitations of digital space for transnational feminist organizing.
-Her work has been published or is forthcoming in the Journal of Applied Communication Research, Journal of International and Intercultural Communication, Conflict Resolution Quarterly, Feminist Review, and Communication Education, among others, and in several edited books.
+Her work has been published in the Journal of Applied Communication Research, Journal of International and Intercultural Communication, Information, Communication & Society, Conflict Resolution Quarterly, Feminist Review, and Communication Education, among others, and in several edited books.
 Her solo-authored and co-authored work has received top paper awards at both the International Communication Association and National Communication Association conventions.

 She has taught multiple classes as the primary instructor within communication (e.g., Organizational Communication, Communicating in the Global Workplace, and Public Speaking) and in a competitive teaching appointment with the interdisciplinary Women’s, Gender, and Sexuality Studies Program at Purdue.
 Additionally, she has demonstrated a strong commitment to service both to the discipline and to the university.
 She has reviewed articles for conferences and publication, volunteered with conference organizing and facilitation, and served as a graduate student representative for the NCA Feminist and Women’s Studies Division.
 Within the university setting, she has led and served on committees that support our students and institutions, including serving as president of the Purdue Communication Graduate Student Association and as a member of the Purdue Graduate Student Government (PGSG) Academic and Professional Development Committee.
 Based on efforts like these as well as her mentoring of graduate students, Jasmine was recognized as a 2016 recipient of the Association of American Colleges & Universities’ K. Patricia Cross Future Leaders Award, recognizing her promise as a future leader of higher education.

 She received her bachelor’s degree in Journalism and Mass Communication from Whitworth University, and her master’s degree in Communication Studies from California State University, Chico.
-She also completed a Graduate Concentration in Women’s, Gender, and Sexuality Studies at Purdue.
+She also completed a graduate concentration in Women’s, Gender, and Sexuality Studies at Purdue.
 She has a background in journalism, having spent time as a reporter and a managing editor of several weekly newspapers in Idaho and Montana.